philister16/metatime/readme.md

 In some scenarios (for example when working across different UTC timezones, see section about timezones) it is useful to also show the day of the current month.

-> day.clicks.ticks (for example 08.20.95 which can be read as 8th day of the month at 20 clicks and 95 ticks)
+> days.clicks.ticks (for example 08.20.95 which can be read as 8th day of the month at 20 clicks and 95 ticks)

+In scenarios such as a stop clock it is useful to also add in blicks.

+> days.clicks.ticks.blicks (for example 08.20.95.80 which can be read as 8th day of the month at 20 clicks, 95 ticks and 80 blicks)

 Instead of the full stop separating the units you can also use unit descriptors.
 As a convention these are:

-- *d* for days
+- *dx* for days
 - *cx* for clicks
 - *tx* for ticks

-Clicks are abbreviated as "cx" and ticks as "tx".
+- *bx* for blicks

 Abbreviations are kept in all lower caps.

-> 8d 20cx 95tx
+> 8dx 20cx 95tx

 If clicks and ticks are being displayed together, separators can be ommited altogether.
 This essentially gives a reading of the total number of ticks that passed on a any given day.
 However, the notation including the full stop is preferred.